Brigitte Macron: Complaints

 In August 2020, during the presidential couple's vacation at the Fort de Brégançon, yellow vest protesters gathered on a nearby beach and launched several inflatable lobsters, one of which bore insults directed at the "First Lady".
 On 30 September, before the Toulon Criminal Court, one of the protesters was tried for "public insult to the President of the Republic" and "public insult and defamation of individual(s)".
 According to Var-Matin, the case was dismissed due to a procedural defect.
 Lawyer Juan Branco argued that an employee of the Élysée Palace filed the complaint without a mandate and in the absence of Brigitte Macron's signature, leading the court to accept the nullity plea based on the provisions of the law of 29 July 1881, on freedom of the press.

 On 22 August 2018, Thierry-Paul Valette filed a complaint against Brigitte Macron at the Lisieux police station as part of the transparency charter.
 The grounds for the complaint were the offenses of passive influence peddling, passive corruption, and complicity in a passive conflict of interest by a person charged with a public service mission.
 The case was closed without further action in August 2019.

 Brigitte Macron's image has also been illegally exploited by several scammers online, who used it to sell and promote anti-wrinkle creams, falsely claiming she was the muse or creator of these products.

-In 2025, a group of people faced harrassment charges following an online campaign claiming that Brigitte Macron was born male.
+In 2025, a group of people faced harassment charges following an online campaign claiming that Brigitte Macron was secretly a transgender woman.
 The Macrons had previously filed defamation lawsuits regarding the campaign.
+In 2026, a court in Paris convicted 10 people over the charges, with most being handed suspended prison sentences.

 Personal life

-On 22 June 1974, Brigitte married banker André-Louis Auzière (1951–2019), with whom she had three children (Sébastien, born 1975; Laurence, born 1977; and Tiphaine, born 1984).
-They resided in Truchtersheim until 1991, when they moved to Amiens.
+On 22 June 1974, Brigitte married banker André-Louis Auzière (1951–2019), with whom she had three children: Sébastien (born 1975), Laurence (born 1977), and Tiphaine (born 1984).
+They resided in Truchtersheim until 1991, when they moved back to Amiens.

-In 1993, at the age of 39, she met the 15-year-old Emmanuel Macron in La Providence High School, where she was a teacher and he was a student and a classmate of her daughter.
+In 1993, at the age of 39, she met the 15-year-old Emmanuel Macron in Lycée la Providence, where she was a teacher and he was a student and a classmate of her daughter.
 Brigitte divorced Auzière in January 2006 and married Macron on 20 October 2007.

 She defines herself as a non-practising Catholic.